 1. Purpose of procedures

-2.2 There is no set formula for success in promotion.
-Committees judge each application on its merits, weighing up the mix of achievements and evidence each applicant puts forward and the coherent case each applicant makes based on this evidence.
+4.2 There is no set formula for success in promotion.
+Committees judge each application on its merits, weighing up the mix of achievements and evidence each applicant puts forward, as set out in the Academic Performance Standards, and the coherent case each applicant makes based on this evidence.

-- or if employed for less than five years, since commencing at USC;
+(b) if employed for less than five (5) years, since commencing at the University; or

-- or since last promotion if promotion occurred within the last five years.
+(c) since last promotion, if promotion occurred within the last five years.

 The exceptions to this are:

-- for Level E, the entire career is considered.
+(a) for Level E, the entire career is considered; and/or

-- for staff that were previously employed by USQ or QUT that became USC employees through a Transfer of Business, the performance and achievements prior to the transfer will be recognised, up to five years.
+(b) for staff that were previously employed by QUT that became USC employees through a Transfer of Business, the performance and achievements prior to the transfer will be recognised, up to five (5) years.

-(a) Prospective applicants who are considering applying for promotion to Level B, C, D or E advise their Cost Centre Manager by email of their intention to apply.
-For Level B, the intention to apply email should include a brief summary of the case for promotion.
-For Levels C, D or E, the intention to apply email should include a completed summary sheet (the first two pages of the Academic Promotion Application Form).
+(a) prospective applicants who are considering applying for promotion to will advise their Cost Centre Manager by email of their intention to apply.
+The intention to apply email should include a completed summary sheet (the first two (2) pages of the Academic Promotion Application Form).

-(b) If the prospective applicant is a Head of School, they advise the Dean, Academic and if they are a Director of a USC Research Centre/Institute, they advise the Deputy Vice-Chancellor (Academic), by email, of their intention to apply and provide a completed summary sheet (the first two pages of the Academic Promotion Application Form).
+(b) if the prospective applicant is a Head of School or a Director of a USC Research Centre/Institute, they advise the Deputy Vice-Chancellor (Academic), by email, of their intention to apply and provide a completed summary sheet (the first two pages of the Academic Promotion Application Form).

-(c) The Cost Centre Manager will provide a response via email within five days of receipt.
+(c) the Cost Centre Manager will provide a response via email within five (5) days of receipt.

-3.3 Within a further ten working days, the Cost Centre Manager speaks with each prospective applicant to discuss their intention to apply and provides advice about the content of the summary of their case for promotion.
-This can include recommending not applying or postponing applying if the Cost Centre Manager deems it to be in the best interests of the prospective applicant because the case is not likely to substantiate the performance and achievement required for promotion.
+5.3 Within a further ten (10) working days, the Cost Centre Manager speaks with each prospective applicant to discuss their intention to apply and provides advice about the content of the summary of their case for promotion.
+This can include recommending not applying, or postponing applying if the Cost Centre Manager deems it to be in the best interests of the prospective applicant because the case is not likely to substantiate the performance and achievement required for promotion.

-5.1 Applications are submitted by email to email@example.com by 5.00 pm on the closing date, which is specified in the call for applications.
+7.1 Applications are submitted by email to email@example.com by 5.00 pm AEST on the closing date, which is specified in the call for applications.
 Late applications will not be accepted.